-The Space Environment In-Situ Suite (SEISS) will consist of an array of sensors that will monitor the proton, electron, and heavy ion fluxes at geosynchronous orbit.
-The information provided by the SEISS is critical for assessing the radiation hazard to astronauts and satellites.
-In addition to hazard assessment, the information from the SEISS can be used to warn of high flux events, mitigating any damage to radio communication.
+The Space Environment In-Situ Suite is comprised of four sensors that will monitor proton, electron, and heavy ion fluxes at geosynchronous orbit.
+The information provided by SEISS is critical for assessing the electrostatic discharge (ESD) risk and radiation hazard to astronauts and satellites.
+In addition to hazard assessment, the information from SEISS can be used to warn of high flux events, mitigating any damage to radio communication.

-The SEISS instrument suite consists of the Energetic Heavy Ion Sensor (EHIS), the Magnetospheric Particle Sensor - High and Low (MPS-HI and MPS-LO), and the Solar and Galactic Proton Sensor (SGPS).
+The SEISS instrument suite consists of: the Energetic Heavy Ion Sensor (EHIS), the Magnetospheric Particle Sensors - High and Low (MPS-HI and MPS-LO), and the Solar and Galactic Proton Sensor (SGPS).
+The instrument suite also includes the Data Processing Unit (DPU).
 Data from SEISS will drive solar radiation storm portion of NOAA space weather scales and other alerts and warnings and will improve energetic particle forecasts.

 The EHIS will be responsible for measuring heavy ion fluxes in the magnetosphere to provide a complete picture of the energetic particles surrounding Earth.
 This includes particles trapped within Earth’s magnetosphere and particles arriving directly from the sun and cosmic rays which have been accelerated by electromagnetic fields in space.
 This information will be used to help scientists protect astronauts and high altitude aircraft from high levels of harmful ionizing radiation.